ALTIBASE/Documents/Manuals/Altibase_7.1/eng/Installation Guide.md

 Depending on the file caching policy for AIX, the file system can swap-out memory from the application program heap, although the system has free memory, and use it as file-cache (this is called stealing).

-For AIX 5.2 or higher, kernel parameters can be set as below to prevent the system from stealing:
+For AIX 5.2 or later, kernel parameters can be set as below to prevent the system from stealing:

 ```
 minperm =  5%